sontek/sontek_net/sontek-frontend/posts/drafts/aws_from_scratch_apply_before_merge-start.md

 # Verify TFC can talk to AWS
-To verify that TFC can communicate with AWS through the dynamic credentials, lets clone the repository and make some dummy resources.
-After you've cloned the repository lets make a folder for the workspace `root` that we defined in
+To verify that TFC can communicate with AWS through the dynamic credentials, lets clone the repository we just generated and make some dummy resources.
+After you've cloned the repository lets make a folder for the workspace `root` that we defined in bootstrap:
-bootstrap:

 ```bash
 ❯ mkdir root